jtejeda21/ProjectOne/README.md

 Image changes for each wrong answer

-Show the attempts by each player and "Winner/Loser" display
+Show the attempts by each player at "Winner/Loser" display

-Footer with link and
+Footer